 The vast majority of changes do not require an RFC.
 Instead, these changes can be made using the code review process.
 However, technical decisions that have broad impact across the project require broader agreement and must be socialized with the project using the RFC process.

 The following kinds of changes must use the RFC process:

 Adding constraints on future development.
 Some decisions, once made, constrain the future development of the system.
 We need to be careful when making such decisions because they can be difficult to revise later.

 Making project policy.
 Project policies have broad impact across the system, often affecting contributors throughout the project.
-For example, changing the set of supported languages impacts everyone who needs to debug and understand the system), deprecating a widely-used API, and changing testing requirements for a broad class of code changes.
+Examples include: changing the set of supported languages (impacts everyone who needs to debug and understand the system), deprecating a widely-used API, and changing testing requirements for a broad class of code changes.